Syrian diaspora

 Map of the Syrian diaspora around the world.

 Two Syrian women in NYC, 1916.

 Syrian baklava maker in Little Syria in 1916.

 Syrian immigrant children on Washington Street in Lower Manhattan in 1916.

-Syrian folk group in Brazil, displaying the flag of Ba'athist Syria.
+Syrian folk group in Brazil, displaying the former flag of Syria.

 Syrian diaspora refers to Syrian people and their descendants who chose or were forced to emigrate from Syria and now reside in other countries as immigrants, or as refugees of the Syrian Civil War.

 The estimated number of people of Syrian descent residing outside Syria ranges from 8 to 13 million.
 The UNHCR reports that 4.9 million global refugees in 2015 were Syrian nationals.
-The Syrian nationality law does not grant diaspora Syrians an automatic right of return to Syria, and under the controversial 2018 Absentees Law, the Assad government confiscated property of millions of Syrians.
+The Syrian nationality law does not grant diaspora Syrians an automatic right of return to Syria, and under the controversial 2018 Absentees Law, the Assad regime confiscated property of millions of Syrians.